MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-the-account-for-a-folder.md

 - csharp
 ---

-# Get the Account for a Folder
+# Get the account for a folder

 This example gets the account that is associated with a folder in the current session.